Back to Blog

 Clearspace:

-• Teammates feature: accountability partners get notified if you break budgets
+• Teammates get notified if you break your budget

-• Partners notified if you delete the app
+• Partners notified if you delete the app (sneaky and smart)

-• Streaks with rewards (physical scroll stopper for good habits)
+• Streaks with rewards

-• Social pressure as a motivation tool
+• Social pressure as motivation

 • Community challenges

-Physical Challenges & Friction
+Physical Challenges

 unhookd:

-• Purpose: create mindful pause, not punishment
+• Purpose: mindful pause, not punishment

 Clearspace:

-• Pushups-for-screen-time mode (each pushup = 1 minute of access)
+• Pushups-for-screen-time mode (1 pushup = 1 minute)

 • Deep breathing before app access